n1ru4l/envelop/examples/graphql-http/README.md

 ## Envelop example with GraphQL-HTTP

-This example demonstrates how to implement the GraphQL flow with Envelop and the offical GraphQL over HTTP library [`graphql-http`](https://github.com/graphql/graphql-http).
+This example demonstrates how to implement the GraphQL flow with Envelop and the official GraphQL over HTTP library [`graphql-http`](https://github.com/graphql/graphql-http).

 ## Running this example